-Google doesn’t allows us to set Chrome Canary as default browser, it is highly unstable than dev. and can break often.
-But all the new features will be first tested on Canary and then released to Dev. channel once successful.
-If you’re an early adopter and use it on daily basis, if you want to set Chrome canary as default browser, here is how to do it.
+Google doesn’t allow us to set Chrome Canary as default browser, it is highly unstable than dev. and can break often.
+But all the new features will be first tested on the Canary and then released on Dev. channel, once successful.
+If you’re an early adopter and use it on a daily basis and want to set Chrome canary as default browser, here is how you can do that.

 Making Chrome Canary as your default browser

 1. All you need to do is download a simple registry file “CanaryAsDefault” from here in zip format and extract its contents to a folder.
-Right click on “Registry” file and select “Edit” to open in notepad, replace all occurrences of “YourUsernameHere ” with username given by you to Windows, (for example mine is venkat).
+Right click on the “Registry” file and select “Edit” to open in notepad, replace all occurrences of “YourUsernameHere ” with the username given by you to Windows, (for example mine is Venkat).

 2. Save the changes to the registry file and close it.
 Now close all browsers if any opened.
 Run the registry file to which you just made the changes.
 You’ll get a warning from the registry editor, click “Yes” button.

 3. Restart Windows Explorer or log off Windows and now try to open any other external link in applications like Word, it will open in Chrome Canary.

-The registry file we used registers Chrome Canary as default handler for file types such as .html, .htm, .xhtml, .xhtm, and Internet shortcut files.
-Its working for us.
+The registry file we used registers Canary as the default handler for file types such as .html, .htm, .xhtml, .xhtm, and Internet shortcut files.
+It’s working for us.

 Update: Dropbox links are not working due to traffic, we’ve uploaded the same file to Mediafire which you can download from below.